 Charges/metering is a particularly hot political potato with talk of charges for consumption above a certain level in domestic dwellings.
 In some areas they have already been introduced but you can safely bank on them being implemented everywhere at some stage in the future.
 While private water supplies (wells) should not be affected, one could logically expect Group Water Schemes to follow suit.
 Psychologically, knowing that your water supply is being metered can have a profound effect on how much you use.
 Some suppliers report a 90 per cent decrease in consumption after the installation of meters!

 In ROI, grants exist for the provision or upgrading of a water supply to homes above a certain age that are not currently connected to a public or group water scheme.
 Similarly, assistance and grants may be available for the provision of a new supply to two or more homes where none currently exists.
+The grants for wells were increased in February 2019.

 The situation in NI is dependent on many factors including the current condition of your house.
 Check with your architect, local council or Housing Executive for advice on what assistance is available in your area for your particular circumstances.
 As one can imagine, the availability of grants in the current economic climate may be subject to governmental review at any moment so be careful about relying on them for the success of your project!